tempo-sim/TempoROS/README.md

 If you run `Setup.sh` again it shouldn't do anything.
 However you can always force it to run again with the `-force` flag.

+### Using Bundled ROS Environment
+Of course, `TempoROS` can connect to your local ROS installation.
+For quick CLI debugging, it also comes with its own minimal ROS environment.
+You can run `source ./Scripts/ROSEnv.sh` to activate it.
+Then you can use `ros2 topic list`, `ros2 topic echo`, etc.

 ### TempoROSBridge
 If you enable `TempoROS` in a project where you **are** using the other Tempo plugins you should also enable [TempoROSBridge](https://github.com/tempo-sim/Tempo/tree/release/TempoROSBridge), `Tempo`'s plugin to adapt its existing API to ROS.